Locally moving groups and laminar actions on the line: Examples of minimal laminar actions: orders of germ type revisited

-is an invariant CF-cover for $\psi$ (thus $\psi$ is $\R$-focal).
-Since $\varphi$ is semi-conjugate to $\psi$, Proposition \ref{p-focal-semiconj} implies that $\varphi$ is $\R$-focal. \qedhere \end{proof} \begin{rem} With some additional work, one could show that $\varphi$ can be increasingly horograded by the natural action of $G$ on $X$.
-In particular the dynamics of element in the image of $\varphi$ can be determined by their dynamics on $X$ using Proposition \ref{prop.dynamic-class-horo}.
-We do not elaborate on this, as in Section \ref{sec.locandfoc} we will prove that this is the case for all exotic actions of a class of locally moving groups (although this class does not include all groups covered by Proposition \ref{p-exotic-germ}, the arguments in its proof can be adapted to the action constructed here).
+is an invariant covering prelamination for $\psi$ (thus $\psi$ is laminar), see also Remark \ref{sc:inv_prelam_ordered_sets}.
+Since $\varphi$ is semi-conjugate to $\psi$, Proposition \ref{p-focal-semiconj} implies that $\varphi$ is also laminar. \end{proof} \begin{rem} Working as in \S \ref{ssc.CF_family}, one can show that $\varphi$ can be positively horograded by the natural action of $G$ on $X$.
+In particular, the dynamics of elements in the image of $\varphi$ is determined by their dynamics on $X$ (see Remark \ref{r.type_elt_horograding}). \end{rem}